MFahadUmer/Library/README.md

 Library is a small app that allows addition, deletion and changes to read status of books.

 This project is to demonstrate mastery of javascript functions, object constructors and Object oriented programming.
-We create function that complete particular tasks such as displaying books, toggle function that changes read status and more.
+We create functions that complete particular tasks such as displaying books, toggle function that changes read status and much more.

 ## Live version